Ceridian HCM (NYSE:CDAY) Issues Quarterly Earnings Results

-Ceridian HCM (NYSE:CDAY) issued its earnings results on Wednesday.
-The company reported $0.06 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.03 by $0.03, MarketWatch Earnings reports.
+Ceridian HCM (NYSE:CDAY) released its quarterly earnings results on Wednesday.
+The company reported $0.06 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.03 by $0.03, MarketWatch Earnings reports.
 Ceridian HCM had a negative return on equity of 1.86% and a negative net margin of 8.62%.
-During the same period last year, the firm earned ($0.02) EPS.
+During the same period in the prior year, the company posted ($0.02) EPS.
 Ceridian HCM updated its Q1 2022 guidance to EPS and its FY 2022 guidance to EPS.

-In other Ceridian HCM news, CEO David D. Ossip sold 500,000 shares of the firm’s stock in a transaction dated Wednesday, December 8th.
-The stock was sold at an average price of $105.37, for a total transaction of $52,685,000.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, COO Leagh Erin Turner sold 6,084 shares of the firm’s stock in a transaction dated Tuesday, January 18th.
-The stock was sold at an average price of $81.15, for a total value of $493,716.60.
-The disclosure for this sale can be found here.
-Insiders sold a total of 519,084 shares of company stock valued at $54,618,597 in the last quarter.
-4.00% of the stock is currently owned by corporate insiders.
+CDAY has been the topic of a number of research reports.
+Wells Fargo & Company dropped their price target on Ceridian HCM from $100.00 to $85.00 and set an “equal weight” rating on the stock in a research note on Thursday.
+Piper Sandler decreased their target price on Ceridian HCM from $105.00 to $85.00 and set a “neutral” rating on the stock in a report on Thursday.
+Deutsche Bank Aktiengesellschaft decreased their target price on Ceridian HCM from $110.00 to $105.00 and set a “buy” rating on the stock in a report on Thursday.
+Cowen raised their target price on Ceridian HCM from $115.00 to $135.00 and gave the stock an “outperform” rating in a report on Monday, October 18th.
+Finally, Jefferies Financial Group reaffirmed a “hold” rating on shares of Ceridian HCM in a report on Tuesday, October 19th.
+Two equities research analysts have rated the stock with a sell rating, five have given a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus target price of $101.90.

-A number of research analysts have recently commented on CDAY shares.
-Barclays lowered their price target on Ceridian HCM from $92.00 to $83.00 and set an “underweight” rating on the stock in a report on Thursday.
-Cowen raised their price target on Ceridian HCM from $115.00 to $135.00 and gave the company an “outperform” rating in a report on Monday, October 18th.
-Mizuho lowered their price target on Ceridian HCM from $140.00 to $100.00 and set a “buy” rating on the stock in a report on Friday, January 28th.
-Deutsche Bank Aktiengesellschaft lowered their price target on Ceridian HCM from $110.00 to $105.00 and set a “buy” rating on the stock in a report on Thursday.
-Finally, Jefferies Financial Group reissued a “hold” rating on shares of Ceridian HCM in a report on Tuesday, October 19th.
-Two analysts have rated the stock with a sell rating, five have given a hold rating and five have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $101.90.
+An institutional investor recently raised its position in Ceridian HCM stock.
+Morgan Stanley increased its stake in Ceridian HCM Holding Inc. (NYSE:CDAY) by 3.7% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 532,360 shares of the company’s stock after buying an additional 18,865 shares during the quarter.
+Morgan Stanley owned about 0.36% of Ceridian HCM worth $51,065,000 as of its most recent SEC filing.

 Ceridian HCM Company Profile